DynaFlow: Dynamics-embedded Flow Matching for Physically Consistent Motion Generation from State-only Demonstrations

 We solve this inverse dynamics problem numerically using gradient descent, taking advantage of the differentiability of $f$.
 A lower SAE indicates higher physical consistency, with a score of zero implying a dynamically feasible transition.

-To evaluate distributional similarity, we employ the Trajectory Reconstruction Error (TRE), which measures the mean squared error between a reference trajectory $\tilde{X}$ and a generated trajectory $\hat{X}$, which both start from the same initial state $x_0$.
+To evaluate distributional similarity, we employ the Trajectory Reconstruction Error (TRE), which measures the mean squared error between a reference trajectory $\tilde{X}$ and a generated trajectory $\hat{X}$, with the same initial state $x_0$.

 To establish a meaningful correspondence, we condition the generation on the initial state $x_0$ and fix the initial Gaussian sample across baselines.
 Consequently, a lower TRE signifies higher fidelity to the data distribution, acting as an upper bound on the 2-Wasserstein distance.